iriusrisk/startleft/README.md

   - id:   default-zone
     name: Default
 ```
+For mapping trustzones to IriusRisk trusztones, `id` field must take internal IriusRisk values depending on the type of trustzone.
+These values are defined in the internal CloudFormation mapping file.

 ## Lookup table

-A simple lookup key-value table section can be added to the mapping file.
-This is useful if there are inconsistencies in naming conventions used, and you need to be able to translate one name into another.
+Just in case there are some inconsistencies in naming conventions used, and you need to be able to translate one name into another, a simple lookup key-value table section can be added to the mapping file.

 For example, if we have a situation where a subnet name is written using a short naming convention, but is actually referred to via a longer name elsewhere, we can use the $lookup action.